morrownr/8812au-20210820/README.md

-Warning: If you decide to do a distro upgrade, which will likely install a new version of kernel such as 5.15 to 6.1, you need to update this driver with the newest available code and then run the removal script before performing the disto upgrade.
-Use the following commands in the driver directory:
+Warning: If you decide to do a distro upgrade, which will likely install a new version of kernel such as 5.15 to 6.1, you need to update this driver with the newest available code and then reinstall it before performing the disto upgrade.
+Use the following commands in the driver
+directory:

 ```
 git pull